Saxons: Saxon raiders (3rd and 4th centuries)

 The first clear and undisputed contemporary uses of the Saxon name come from the 4th century, but some of these refer to events in the 3rd century.
-After Ptolemy, the next oldest mention of the Saxons is the Laterculus Veronensis from about 314 AD, which mentions the Saxons in a list of barbarian peoples who had come under the power of the empire at different points in time.
+After Ptolemy, the next oldest mention of the Saxons is the Laterculus Veronensis from about 314 AD, which mentions the Saxons in a list of barbarian peoples outside the empire, who had flourished under its hegemony.
 Within this list they are clearly distinguished from neighbouring groups including the Chamavi and Franci.
 In contrast, the term Saxon does not appear in any of the 3rd century Latin panegyrics.

-Eutropius, a 4th century Roman historian, claimed that Saxon and Frankish raiders had attacked the North Sea coast near Boulogne-sur-Mer in about 285, when Carausius was posted there to defend against them.
+Eutropius, a 4th-century Roman historian, claimed that Saxon and Frankish raiders had attacked the North Sea coast near Boulogne-sur-Mer in about 285, when Carausius was posted there to defend against them.
 However, it is very likely that Saxon was a new term he was using anachronistically.
-The Panegyrici Latini, which were written soon after those events, instead mention Franks, Chamavi and Frisians, but not Saxons, indicating that these and possibly others entered the Rhine and Scheldt deltas within the empire and held control of it for decades.
-The panegyrics seem to imply that the Chamavi and Frisians were types of Franks at this time, rather than Saxons.
+Some of the Panegyrici Latini were written soon after those events, but they instead mention Franks, Chamavi and Frisians, and not Saxons.
+The panegyrics indicated that these and possibly others entered the Rhine and Scheldt deltas within the empire and held control of it for decades.
+They imply that the Chamavi and Frisians were seen as types of Franks at this time, rather than Saxons.
 The area was brought under Roman governance by Constantius Chlorus, who settled many of the conquered in underpopulated parts of Gaul.
-Constantius also defeated the rebel Carausius in Britain, and his Roman forces are said to have slaughtered barbarian mercenaries there and "those who lately imitated the barbarian in their mode of dress and flowing red hair".
+Constantius also eventually defeated the rebel Carausius in Britain, and his Roman forces are said to have slaughtered barbarian mercenaries there and "those who lately imitated the barbarian in their mode of dress and flowing red hair".